interplaynetary/p2p-template/README.md

 2. However, as free association expands:
    - ↑Scale of free association
-   - ↑Number of producers organizing via free association
+   - ↑Number of contributors organizing via free association
    - ↑Practical common utilization despite formal property relations
    - ↑Contradiction between:
      - Legal property framework
-     - Actual production relations
+     - Actual contribution relations

 3. This contradiction intensifies as:
    - ↑Gap between formal ownership and real utilization
-   - ↑Material power of associated producers
+   - ↑Material power of associated contributors
-   - ↑Self-Coordination of Producers → ↓Need for State-Mediated-Governance
+   - ↑Self-Coordination of Contributors → ↓Need for State-Mediated-Governance
    - ↑Difficulty of enforcing private-property relations

 **Therefore:**
 - ↑Organization via Free Association
 - → ↑Visibility of real coordination capabilities
 - → ↓Recognition of state's claim to necessary coordination role
-- → ↑Recognition of producer self-organization capacity
+- → ↑Recognition of contributor self-organization capacity
-- ∴ State power becomes increasingly superfluous as producers organize via Free Association
+- ∴ State power becomes increasingly superfluous as contributors organize via Free Association

 **In other words:**
-The state fetish cannot persist when producers organize via Free Association, as this demonstrates their real capacity for self-coordination.
-State power, which normally appears as necessary external force, reveals itself as superfluous when Free Association shows producers' capacity to coordinate their own social-material production.
+The state fetish cannot persist when contributors organize via Free Association, as this demonstrates their real capacity for self-coordination.
+State power, which normally appears as necessary external force, reveals itself as superfluous when Free Association shows contributors' capacity to coordinate their own social-material contribution.

 **Therefore:**
 - ∴ State power isn't abolished but withers away as its functions are increasingly rendered unnecessary in Free Association
 - ∴ The social-coordination of things replaces the government of persons
-- ∴ Free Association realizes both social and material self-governance of producers
+- ∴ Free Association realizes both social and material self-governance of contributors

 **Therefore**
-- ∴ (↑Dissolution of capitalist organization into Free Association ∧ ↓Effectiveness of state power in maintaining private-property relations) → ↓Force of the limits imposed by organizational-forms-based-on-class-division on the utilization of means of production in common by Freely Associating Producers
+- ∴ (↑Dissolution of capitalist organization into Free Association ∧ ↓Effectiveness of state power in maintaining private-property relations) → ↓Force of the limits imposed by organizational-forms-based-on-class-division on the utilization of means of contribution in common by Freely Associating Contributors
-- ∴ ↑Means of production in common → ↑Access to Materials Necessary for Playing Associations
+- ∴ ↑Means of contribution in common → ↑Access to Materials Necessary for Playing Associations
 - ∴ ↑Truly Free Association (both socially and materially)

 ---